myroyalgold/30DlTwitterAnalysis/README.md

 Uncheck the boxes for distribution, quality and profile. after that;
 go to home
-select close and drop down and click on close and apply.
+select close and apply drop down and click on close and apply.
 ![2022-07-17 (16)](https://user-images.githubusercontent.com/107118603/179420246-98949eab-d285-4173-8356-18ae96e56b2c.png)